 Immediately upon completing the SmarterMeasure assessment, students are provided with their personalized readiness report.
 To access this report, students will just select the link in D2L to the assessment like they did initially to complete it.
 Students must complete the assessment in full to receive a readiness report.

 Instructors will not have access to see students' readiness reports until after students begin taking the assessment.
 A sample student readiness report is available on SmarterServices' SmarterMeasure website.
 Use the sample report to follow along with the rest of this section; however, please keep in mind that the sample report does not contain APSU specific text and branding like actual readiness reports.
-Once students have taken the assessment, instructors can access student readiness reports.
+Once students have taken the assessment, instructors can access their students' readiness reports.
 Visit the Instructor Dashboard resources on this page for more information.

 The readiness report provides the student with a summary and then detailed results for each of the scales and sub-scales.
 The report lists results both numerically and with a color coded scale.
 Blue for strength to red for opportunity for improvement.